Netflix's star-studded The Gray Man isn't out yet and it's already becoming a trilogy

-As revealed in Empire Magazine's Summer 2022 issue (and then posted online by the BestOfChrisEvans Twitter account), the $200 million action thriller is getting both a prequel and a sequel, suggesting the streaming giant is pretty confident that it's got a winner on its hands.
+As revealed in Empire Magazine's Summer 2022 issue (and then posted online by the BestOfChrisEvans Twitter account), the $200 million action thriller is getting both a prequel and a sequel, which suggests the streaming giant is pretty confident that it's got a winner on its hands.

 The Gray Man prequel and sequel: here's what we know